kozmoz/thuisbezorgd-scraper/README.md

 Intended for restaurant owners.

-Developed in collaboration with a Sushi 81.
+Developed in collaboration with Sushi 81.
 Delivery and take-away restaurant of sushi and Poke Bowls.
 Located in Nijverdal, the Netherlands. https://sushi81.nl

 Install
 -------
-You either install it as local dependency to a project, or install it globally to be able to use it on the command line.
+You can either install it as local dependency to a project, or install it globally to be able to use it on the command line.

-To install <code>thuisbezorgd-scraper</code> globally, on the command line type this:
+To install <code>thuisbezorgd-scraper</code> globally, on the command line type the following:

     $ npm install -g thuisbezorgd-scraper

-Once installed globally, you can run it from any location.
+Once installed globally, you can run it from any location:

+    $ thuisbezorgd-scraper --help

 Usage Command Line
 ------------------